Scaffolder

 Skills for Work: Construction Craft

-Qualifications and experience that show practical skills such as Skills for Work Construction Crafts (SCQF level 4/5) may be of value.
+Qualifications and experience that show practical skills, such as Skills for Work Construction Crafts, may be valuable.

 You must hold a Construction Skills Certification Scheme (CSCS) card or equivalent and pass a health and safety test to train or work on construction sites.